Back to Blog

 Resistance

-Chemical Treatment: Research shows many bed bug populations have developed resistance to common pesticides, including pyrethroids and neonicotinoids.
+Chemical: Many bed bug populations have developed resistance to common pesticides.

-Research indicates heat treatment offers significant advantages for most situations: higher effectiveness, single-treatment success, no chemical residue, and no resistance issues.
-While heat treatment may cost more initially, the single-treatment success rate often makes it more economical and effective overall.
+For most homeowners, heat treatment offers significant advantages: faster results, higher effectiveness, no chemicals, and no resistance issues.
+While heat treatment may cost more upfront, the single-treatment success often makes it more economical overall.

 Think You Have Bed Bugs?